HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsubsection{Dedicated VCN moderator}

-Previous studies, using a set of candidate materials for which thermal scattering libraries were available, indicated that solid orthodeuterium and solid methane promise a higher VCN production performance than LD$_2$~\cite{gallmeier}.
-However, solid methane has the problem of radiolysis-induced radical formation followed by polymerization~\cite{damage} and is therefore likely not suitable in a high-power spallation facility.
-SD$_2$, on the other hand, is already well-established as an in-pile converter medium for UCN sources (see \cref{sec:MethodsForCalculatingUCN} and \cref{sec:sd2_intwister}).
-Another class of candidate materials, whose suitability for moderation to the VCN energy range still needs to be demonstrated experimentally, are fully deuterated clathrate hydrates.
-In these inclusion compounds, guest molecules occupy cages formed by a rigid network of water molecules.
+In previous studies, a set of candidate materials for which thermal scattering libraries were available was analyzed as a potential VCN source.
+Results indicated that solid orthodeuterium and solid methane should have a higher VCN production performance than LD$_2$~\cite{gallmeier}.
+As discussed below, solid methane is likely not suitable in a high-power spallation facility, while solid deuterium is well-established as an in-pile converter medium for UCN sources and is therefore a suitable candidate material for an in-depth investigation in HighNESS.
+Another class of candidate materials are fully deuterated clathrate hydrates; in these inclusion compounds, guest molecules occupy cages formed by a rigid network of water molecules.
 Various local modes can be excited in incoherent inelastic scattering events, which provide a path for cascaded neutron cooling that is not kinematically restricted by a dispersion relation~\cite{zimmer}.
 A strong candidate material investigated within HighNESS is the fully deuterated tetrahydrofuran (THF-d) clathrate hydrate, which has a broad band of low-energy modes, as experimentally demonstrated for its undeuterated version~\cite{V1}.

-For both materials, SD$_2$ and THF-d clathrate hydrate, the highest VCN fluxes are to be expected at source locations near the spallation target.
-Although both materials are expected to deliver a higher VCN flux than the LD$_2$ moderator, their use is justified only if they outperform the main source in the wavelength range of VCNs.
-This is very difficult to achieve, as shown in Ref.~\cite{gallmeier}, and requires the highest possible incident flux, so that the best location for a VCN source would be below the spallation target, thus replacing the cold source.
-This solution would have to cope with the challenge of cooling the material to the needed temperature.
+For any selected moderator material the highest VCN fluxes are to be expected at source locations near the spallation target.
+Their use is justified only if they outperform the main source in the wavelength range of VCNs.
+This is very difficult to achieve, as shown in Ref.~\cite{gallmeier}; the highest possible incident flux is required, meaning that the best location for a VCN source would be below the spallation target, where the cold source is located and would need to be replaced.
+Additionally, this solution would have to cope with the challenge of cooling the material to the needed temperature in a region with a high radiation field and high heat loads.
 While for SD$_2$ a temperature of 5 K seems optimal~\cite{R8}, the THF-d clathrate hydrate would best be operated below 2 K. At such low temperatures, the local modes are predominantly populated in the ground state, which suppresses up-scattering.
 From a practical point of view, He-II can be used for effective cooling of the weakly thermal-conducting clathrate hydrate.

 Designs with dedicated VCN moderators are reported in \cref{sec:full_SD2} for SD$_2$ and in \cref{sec:dch} for deuterated clathrate hydrates.